 How cargo loaders can be negligent when loading trucks

 Our Los Angeles truck accident attorney explains that when it comes to loading cargo into truck trailers, cargo loaders can be negligent in several ways:

 - The cargo is not properly secured by the loader, which can cause the cargo to shift around in the trailer when the truck turns.
 These shifts can cause an imbalance in the trailer and make it harder to operate the vehicle.

 - The truck was overloaded with more cargo than it can handle.
 There are very specific and strict regulations when it comes to imposing weight limits for the amount of cargo this specific truck type is allowed to carry (as a result, the truck might slow down or stop in the middle of the trip, which can cause the truck driver to lose control of the vehicle).

 - On the other hand, the truck can be underloaded with cargo, but this only applies to trucks carrying liquid cargo.
 For example, if the tanker trailer is underloaded with gasoline, water, or other liquid cargo, it will slosh back and forth throughout the trip, which might throw the truck off its balance or cause it to jackknife or roll-over.

-Only an experienced truck accident attorney in Los Angeles can determine whether or not the cargo was negligently loaded.
-For this reason, our lawyers here at the Law Offices of Howard Craig Kornberg offer a free consultation.
+Only an experienced attorney in Los Angeles can determine whether or not the cargo was negligently loaded.
+For this reason, our lawyers here at the Law Offices of Howard Craig Kornberg offer free consultation.
 Call our offices at 310-997-0904 today.